 Kim Massie’s reign in the St. Louis entertainment scene pushes beyond the gates of the stage: her personality is a drawbridge to the audience.
-Her audiences span the gamut of taste, everything from blues, soul, rock n’ roll, children’s tunes, and she can make every note of it, upon request.
-“Don’t worry, I got my i-pad!” she assures fans as she settles in on stage.
+Kim’s audiences can expect to make requests and hear her make every note of it.
+“Don’t worry, I got my iPad!” she assures fans as she settles in on stage.
 Though, if you’re requesting a song, a dollar won’t cut it: she’ll assure you of that too though if you forget.

 “Diva” is a title that Kim Massie proudly embraces, and this award-winning vocalist has earned it.
 A boomerang child who moved to Ohio and later returned to the Gateway City, the “Siren of Song” has claimed Beale on Broadway as her home, performing celebrated, groove-inducing tunes several times a week.
 Often classified as a blues songstress, Massie isn’t content to limit herself to one genre; her legendary voice also packs punch on rock, gospel, funk, jazz and more.
 Slip her $20, and prepare to be blown away by her rendition of Stevie Wonder’s “Superstition” or Led Zeppelin’s “Whole Lotta Love.”
 Two snaps up for this diva!” – River Front Times, Special Edition 2014